coryinsiderz/rnodec.io/content/faq/_index.md

 But if you get involved in Terra, you can start out by throwing us some 🥩

-Yes, staking your tokens to RnodeC is supporting us, but really it is supporting yourself (earning a yield on your investment)
+Yes, staking your tokens to RnodeC is supporting us, but it is also (hopefully!) supporting yourself.
+You are earning a yield on your investment.

 ## What is Staking?